Delphiniums

 • If delphiniums need to be divided in the spring, remove and replant the new little plants growing around the outside of the clump.
 Discard the hard old heart.

-See also Plums
+See also Okra

 Pests/Diseases